vikramcse/retrive/README.md

 # retrive
-A simple to use HTTP request client for Node
+A simple to use HTTP request client for Node. for learning purpose from [GOT](https://github.com/sindresorhus/got/) library.